Legislative assistance to implement UN Security Council 1540

-States, inter-governmental organizations, international organizations and non-governmental organizations have offered legislative assistance with different elements of UNSCR 1540 implementation.
+States, inter-governmental organisations, international organisations and non-governmental organisations have offered legislative assistance with different elements of UNSCR 1540 implementation.
 The UN 1540 Committee maintains a list of assistance providers on its website and co-ordinates assistance offers and requests.

 In co-ordination with other assistance providers, VERTIC offers assistance with legislative drafting to implement obligations under certain CBRN treaties and related legal instruments (and UNSCR 1540), remotely or in capitals, at no cost.
 VERTIC proposes tailored approaches to implementation, including amendments to existing legislation, single issue laws, or omnibus legislation covering several CBRN treaties and related legal instruments.
-Please see our NIM Programme pages for more information.
+Please contact the NIM Programme for more information.

-A BWC Implementation Support Unit (ISU) was established within the United Nations in August 2007 to provide administrative support in relation to the BWC, to receive and distribute Confidence Building Measures (CBMs) among States Parties, to promote the universalization of the BWC, to serve as a focal point for the exchange of information on national implementation measures, and to act as a clearinghouse for assistance requests and offers.
+A BWC Implementation Support Unit (ISU) was established within the United Nations in August 2007 to provide administrative support in relation to the BWC, to receive and distribute Confidence Building Measures (CBMs) among states parties, to promote the universalisation of the BWC, to serve as a focal point for the exchange of information on national implementation measures, and to act as a clearinghouse for assistance requests and offers.